Edith Rockefeller McCormick: Philanthropy and support of Jung

 As wealthy socialites, with two family fortunes available, the McCormicks were prominent in Chicago social and cultural circles, donating large amounts of money and time to causes.
 Edith helped fund the juvenile probation program of Chicago's pioneering Juvenile Court system when it was revealed that, although legislation set up the system, there was no provision to fund the probation officers.
 Edith began support of the Art Institute in 1909 as a charter member and supported it with monetary contributions and loans from her extensive personal art collection.
 She and Harold, along with other wealthy patrons, founded the Grand Opera Company, the first in Chicago, in 1909.

-In 1913, she travelled to Zurich to be treated for depression by Carl Gustav Jung, and contributed generously to the Zürich Psychological Society.
+In 1913, she travelled to Zürich to be treated for depression by Carl Gustav Jung and contributed generously to the Zürich Psychological Society.
 After extended analysis and intense study, Edith became a Jungian analyst, with a full-time practice of more than fifty patients.
 She would continue her practice after her return to America, attracting many socialite patients from around the United States.
 In order to disseminate Jung's ideas, Edith paid to have his writings translated into English.
 From February 1918 until October 1919, she provided James Joyce with a monthly benefaction.
 In 1919 McCormick donated land she had received from her father as a wedding gift to the Forest Preserve of Cook County, to be developed as a zoological garden, later to become Chicago's Brookfield Zoo.
 Edith later explained that her donation was motivated by a fascination with animal psychology.
-She returned to America in 1921 after an eight year stay.
+She returned to America in 1921 after an eight-year stay.